 - Wrap seven pomegranate seeds in foil and carry them in your pocket.

-Practical Tips on Rio de Janeiro on New Year’s Eve
+Practical tips for Rio de Janeiro on New Year’s Eve

 - Book early.